 The problem with these balls is sometimes they’re too small.
 When you’re sitting on a ball you want your hips to be above your knees.
 If your hips are below your knees, then the hip flexor muscles are going to be in a shortened position.
 People are already folded when they’re sitting, but you don’t want to fold it past 90 degrees.
 People also often incorrectly sit directly on top of the ball, but you should be seated on the front third of it.

-The problem with a ball as a chair is getting your knees to fit under the desk.
+The problem with a ball, as with a chair, is getting your knees to fit under the desk.
 If you can get a desk that’s high enough, a ball is great.

 Answers have been edited for clarity and brevity.